(How to) Accept Reality: A Powerful Way to Feel Better in Difficult Situations!

 Next we need to identify the need/s that are not being met.
 Right now, perhaps you have a need for some fun, affection, adventure, freedom, ease or creativity.

-If you’re wondering what I mean by “needs” – check out this super simple needs list from the Center for Nonviolent Communication.
+If you’re wondering what I mean by “needs”—check out this needs list (requires a free checkout process) from the Center for Nonviolent Communication or this one from the NVC Academy.

 Ask yourself